Configure a predefined SQL connection.

 Trusted Connection

 Enable this option if you wish an SQL connection to use Windows integrated authentication system.
-When using a trusted connection the credentials of the current user are used.
+When using a trusted connection the current user's credentials are used.

 NoteIn case of connecting to Microsoft SQL Server Desktop Engine (MSDE) you should use a trusted connection.